nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ```

+### Verification

+The successfull verification of the A2Pay' signals the PSP to proceed with executing the authorized payment transaction.
+The verification of the A2Pay is done following the guidlines given in Self Disclosure for JWT[^sd-jwt] section 7 and specifically 7.3.
+To verfiy the authentication code ensuring the A2Pay' is bound to the intended payment transaction, the PSP must calculate the hash of the base64url encoded transcation data object of the [payment request](payment-request-schema.json) with the chosen `transaction_data_hashes_alg`.
+For a successful verification, the resulting hash must equal the hash in the `transaction_data_hashes` array included in the key-binding JWT.

-### Initiation scenarios
+### Flows

 The presentation process outlined above can be adapted to various real-world use cases, depending on the specific role of the relying party requesting the A2Pay'.

 #### Basic PaymentAuth flow

-In this scenario, the relying party is the PSP (usually a bank) of the holder themself.
+In this flow, the relying party is the PSP (usually a bank) of the holder themself.
 The holder is requesting a payment transaction using an out-of-band mechanism like the banks mobile app, online banking portal or even a third party provider for payment initiation according to PSD2 (PISP).
 The holders PSP is initiating the flow by requesting the A2Pay' they have previously issued to the wallet themself in the prior registration flow.

-This scenario applies to the obligations for PSPs to accept the wallet for SCA with regards to the eIDAS2 regulation.
+**This scenario applies to the obligations for PSPs to accept the wallet for SCA with regards to the eIDAS2 regulation.**

 ```mermaid